Jan. 13 - Liturgical Note: The Sacramentality of Baptism

 (2) Second, a minor and less related point: Chrysostom’s sermon points out that John the Forerunner himself raised a theological question within Scripture by asking something fairly straightforward and necessary according to his conscience: “Lord, is it not I who should be baptized by You?”

 Thus, Scripture invites us too to ask questions and interrogate the mysteries therein*— and they are aptly termed “mysteries” for they are not accessible in way that ordinary earthly things are.
-Quite to the contrary, the contents are often baffling (as the case with John and the teachings on the Eucharist which scandalized the Pharisees as suggestive of cannibalism, see John 6:52 and Luke 22:17-20).
-This baffling aspect of the mysteries of the Faith are such that even a Bible-only Protestant scholar must admit in pursuit of true exegesis that he too is probing the mysteries of God’s revelation to Man.
+Quite the contrary, the contents are often baffling (as the case with John and the teachings on the Eucharist which scandalized the Pharisees as suggestive of eating flesh and drinking blood, see John 6:52 and Luke 22:17-20).
+This baffling aspect of the mysteries of the Faith are such that true exegesis must begin and end in wonder for we are probing the mysteries of God’s revelation to Man.
+That is, we are not doing archaeology when we read the Bible...
+And we lose something spiritual when we approach it so profanely by flattening everything to its literal, historical sense, and simply staying there.
+Thus, the same attitude of mere symbolism when approaching the Sacramental life is repeated yet again in a flat uncaptivating approach to the Word of God.

 That is my second point here.
-John’s words reveal a questioning spirit not for its own sake (as that would be vanity) but for the sake of understanding God’s will.
+John’s words within the Gospel itself reveal a questioning spirit not for its own sake (as that would be vanity) but for the sake of understanding God’s ordinarily ineffable will.
 We should do the same and utilize every source at our disposal that has touched the legacy of God's time on Earth, especially those who have raised similar questions among the disciples of His disciples, i.e. the Church Fathers!

-Yes, there is invitation to probe the Sacred that is not itself a profane act.
-If we are called to emulate saints like John the Baptist, Paul, Peter, Mary Magdalene, and the like, so as to imitate their discipleship and Christian morals and to meditate upon their words and deeds, then why not emulate their intellectual virtues as well as teaching aids on the meaning of Scripture?
+Yes, the saints matter to us.
+If we are called to adhere to the "teaching moments" of the saints like John the Baptist, Paul, Peter, Mary Magdalene, and the like, so as to imitate their discipleship and Christian morals and to meditate upon their words and deeds, then why not emulate their intellectual virtues as well as teaching aids on the meaning of Scripture?
 John feared doing an injustice to his superior and so he spoke out of his concern to the Lord who in turn accepted John’s pious hesitation to assert himself over Jesus.
 Can you see how diligence in spiritual knowledge is itself a virtue that Christ acknowledges?
 Or how deference to Tradition could itself be a pious act?

-I don't expect many people outside of Catholicism and Orthodoxy to appreciate this point--- as they would prefer just to jump as close to Christ as possible (i.e. "Scripture Only")--- but do they not realize that others long before them have in fact read the Bible too while being far more proximate to Him in various senses (i.e. linguistically, culturally, lifestyle, background, connections to a privilege lineage of discipleship, etc.)?
-Does that not count for anything?
+I don't expect many people outside of Catholicism and Orthodoxy to appreciate this point--- as they would prefer just to jump as close to Christ as possible--- but can they not stumble as John would have if he had not merely objected but even refused to baptize Christ because of his own notions of justice?
+Do people who proceed too quickly in spiritual matters not realize that others long before them have in fact read the Bible too while being far more proximate to Him in various senses (i.e. linguistically, culturally, lifestyle, background, connections to a privilege lineage of discipleship, etc.)?
+Does that not count for anything before putting your own notions forward as a modern man or woman who lacks such connections to the Lord?

 By bringing up John's deference and questioning attitude (only done out of piety), I am raising a question about the epistemic piety that is Tradition itself.